By Jonathan Draper

 2021 Autumn Lights Festival website: https://gardensatlakemerritt.org/autumn-lights-festival-2021/

-For a map showing all the gardens that make up The Gardens at Lake Merritt go to: gardensatlakemerritt.org
+For more information on some of the gardens that make up The Gardens at Lake Merritt go to: gardensatlakemerritt.org.